Holiday-Secret-Santa/Secret-Santa-App/README.md

 - Moment.js for date/time fields
 - Email platform (Mailchim, Mailgun, ...) _(team will choose at a later date)_
 - GraphQL - [click here to reference documentation](https://graphql.org/)
+- Nodemailer - Software used to auto send emails to added pariticipants
+- CircleCI and Code Climate - Test monitoring and code quality maintenance.

 ### CircleCI and Code Climate